seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 *Exeunt*

-### SCENE V. Capulet’s orchard.
+### SCENE V. Capulet's orchard.

 *Enter JULIET*

 **JULIET**
 The clock struck nine when I did send the nurse;
 In half an hour she promised to return.
-Perchance she cannot meet him: that’s not so.
+Perchance she cannot meet him: that's not so.
-O, she is lame! love’s heralds should be thoughts,
+O, she is lame! love's heralds should be thoughts,
-Which ten times faster glide than the sun’s beams,
+Which ten times faster glide than the sun's beams,
 Driving back shadows over louring hills:
-Therefore do nimble-pinion’d doves draw love,
+Therefore do nimble-pinion'd doves draw love,
 And therefore hath the wind-swift Cupid wings.
 Now is the sun upon the highmost hill
-Of this day’s journey, and from nine till twelve
+Of this day's journey, and from nine till twelve
 Is three long hours, yet she is not come.
 Had she affections and warm youthful blood,
 She would be as swift in motion as a ball;